Tractable Optimal Experimental Design using Transport Maps: Optimal experimental design using transport maps

+As shown in~\cref{section:TT_construction}, this choice is particularly useful for tensor-train-based approximations to the transport maps, since the resulting surrogates naturally satisfy $\distH{\piedm}{\pihatedm} \le \varepsilon$, for some $\varepsilon \ge 0$.
+However, alternative constructions using other statistical distances\breakslash divergences, \eg, $\distKL{\pi_{\be,\bd,\bm}}{\widehat{\pi}_{\be,\bd,\bm}}$ may lead to potentially sharper error estimates using other notions of distance or divergence.

-To derive the lower bound, we make use of the following lemmas, the first of which concerns arbitrary PDFs of a random variable $\bx$ taking values in $\xSpace \subseteq \mathbb{R}^{n_x}$ for some $n_x \in \mathbb{N}$.
-To ease readability, we define
+To derive the lower bound, we make use of the following lemmas, the first two of which concerns arbitrary PDFs of a random variable $\bx$ taking values in $\xSpace \subseteq \R^{n_x}$ for some $n_x \in \N$.
+To ease readability, we let

 where